🚀 Announcing FLOW 23, our logistics thought leadership and networking conference. Learn more

 • 88% of consumers say that Amazon’s shipping options have increased their expectations of shipping speeds from other online brands.

 Not only is fast shipping now the standard, but it’s also the most important factor for pleasing shoppers.
-In fact, in a recent report conducted by Avionos, 62% of consumers noted fast shipping speed as the number one factor contributing to a positive online shopping experience.
+In fact, 68% of consumers say their purchase decisions are influenced by estimated time of delivery.

 Shipping also influences the potential to build a long-term relationship with your buyers.
 88% of shoppers say their shipping experience directly impacts whether they will become a repeat buyer or not.